wikukarno/buanacoding/content/blog/concurrency-in-go-goroutines-and-channels-explained.md

 url: /2025/04/concurrency-in-go-goroutines-and.html
 tags:
 - Go
+description: 'Learn how to use goroutines and channels in Go for concurrent programming.
+Understand the differences between concurrency and parallelism, and explore real-world examples.'
+keywords: [
+    "Go", "concurrency", "goroutines", "channels", "programming", "sync", "parallelism", "best practices"]
 ---

 One of the most powerful features of Go is its built-in support for concurrency.
 Go makes it easy to write programs that perform multiple tasks at the same time, thanks to goroutines and channels.
 Unlike traditional multithreading, Go provides a lightweight and clean way to build concurrent systems with minimal overhead and boilerplate.